thaironsilva/hacker-news-aggregator/README.md

 so I created created the tests for the features I just described to make sure everything was working as I intended.
 I tried using Mox to mock the HTTP calls, but I wasn't working because it mocks behaviours and I just wanted to mock the HTTP call specifically, so Mock was good and simple enough as a solution.
+Now I was ready to make the APIs, but think I made a mistake trying to do it as minimalistic as possible, it took me much of my time to make everything work without relying on pre made phoenix project, it's not as good as would like it to be but I have to move on, there is still much to do.
+Since every object the hacker news send is a Item, I thought it would make sense to create a ItemController instead of a StoryController, for instance.
+I also took the liberty of assuming that when the exercise tells me to list the stories, it means the actual items, not the ids, but the API only fetches one at a time, so it would make the API really slow, and to make it more reliable it needs cache and even better would be to have a process that caches every top story once they're updated, but I'm not sure I'll have the time to do so.